-As it is the case with other Auschwitz Institute programs, the Educational Policies Program invests significant effort in establishing relationships with a diverse variety of actors — including practitioners, policymakers, and researchers working with similar education agendas, as well as those from different fields such as Human Rights and Citizenship Education, Peace Education, Holocaust Education, and Memory Education.
-Whether through direct cooperation or through participation in multilateral networks, broad fora, or collaborative projects, AIPG seeks to foster an active exchange of knowledge and experiences between different groups on the most effective ways in which educational programming can contribute to the achievement of specific prevention objectives and develop durable alliances with organizations working towards similar goals.
+Beyond the direct results of its work, the experience built over the course of the previous five years of programming has been fundamental to the WEPP’s development of a working methodology that is built on the premise that educational projects with a preventive aim have to be locally driven and locally developed.
+To this end, the WEPP invests significant efforts in establishing relationships with a variety of actors — including practitioners, policymakers, and researchers — who are working on similar educational agendas, as well as those from complementary fields, such as Human Rights and Citizenship Education, Peace Education, Holocaust Education, and Memory Education.
+Whether through direct cooperation, participation in multilateral networks, collaborative projects, or research initiatives, AIPG seeks to foster an active exchange of knowledge and experiences on the most effective ways in which educational programming can contribute to the achievement of specific prevention objectives and to develop durable partnerships with organizations working towards similar goals.

 For more information about the work of the Educational Policies Program, please contact the Program Director, Dr. Clara Ramírez-Barat.

 About Naomi Kaplan Warren